tclvisais a standard Tcl extension providing a binding

 Establishes an access mode to the specified resource.
 This command is

-a front-end for viLock
+a front-end for viLock VISA API function.

-- channel containing reference to a VISA
+`visa::lock session ?lockType? ?timeout? ?requestedKey?`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- integer value determining type of
+lockType - integer value determining type of

 locking.
-May be either visa::EXCLUSIVE_LOCK
+May be either visa::EXCLUSIVE_LOCK or

-.
+visa::SHARED_LOCK.
 If argument is omitted,

-is assumed.
+visa::EXCLUSIVE_LOCK is assumed.

-- timeout of getting lock.
+timeout - timeout of getting lock.
 If argument is

 omitted, infinite timeout is assumed.

-- name of the shared lock to acquire.
+requestedKey - name of the shared lock to acquire.

 If exclusive locking is requested, this argument is ignored.